Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

+The eigenvalues of the above matrix $\mQ$ are $[\la_1,\la_2,\la_3]= [ 0.1467, 0.0355, 0.0178]$.
+The theoretical prediction for the observed largest eigenvalues of the normalized sample covariance matrix \eqref{X} are then given by \eqref{La-predicted}.
 The actual observed eigenvalues will not match exactly these predictions; the purpose of the simulations is to illustrate how far the empirical values for finite $M,N$ differ from the values predicted by theory in the limit as $M,N$ tend to infinity.
-For example, formula \eqref{La-predicted} with $M=1200, N=25000$ gives the following values: $( 47.4, 11.5, 5.7 )$.
+For example, formula \eqref{La-predicted} with $M=120, N=2500$ gives the following values: $( 47.4, 11.5, 5.7 )$.
 In a simulation, we obtained the following eigenvalues for the normalized matrix \eqref{X}:

 We see that the threshold of $0.5$ separates clearly the $K=3$ largest eigenvalues, set in boldface, from the bulk.